 Subscribe to participate in our raffle to win a free Workshop or Class experience.

-Integrative Kundalini Yoga concentrates on chakras in the body in order to generate flow of energy upward (energizing) and downward (cleansing) along the spine.
-Literally, kundalini in Sanskrit is 'That which is coiled' (Sanskrit kund "to burn"; kunda "to coil or to spiral").
-Kundalini is the potential form of Prana, Qi, Chi or life force, lying dormant in our bodies.
-It is conceptualized as a coiled up serpent lying at the base of our spine, which can spring awake when activated by Integrative Kundalini Yoga disciplines.
+Integrative Kundalini Yoga concentrates on chakras in the body to generate a flow of energy upward (energizing) and downward (cleansing) along the spine.
+Kundalini in Sanskrit is 'That which is coiled' (Sanskrit kund "to burn"; kunda "to coil or to spiral").
+Kundalini is the potential form of Prana, Qi, Chi, or life force, lying dormant in our bodies.
+It is conceptualized as a coiled-up serpent lying at the base of our spine, which can spring awake when activated by the Integrative Kundalini Yoga disciplines.

 If your actions find outward expression, involving body, mind, and the physical dimensions of energy, that is karma.
 But if you turn inward and perform an action beyond all dimensions of physicality, that is kriya.
 Karma is the process of binding you.
 Kriya is the process of liberating you.

-The most significant aspect of yoga is always to perform action beyond the physical dimensions of energy.
+The most significant aspect of yoga is to act on the physical dimensions of energy.
 Among the four dimensions of physicality, you are most conscious of bodily actions, less of the mental, much less of the emotional, and negligibly of the energetic.
-The moment you learn to perform action with the non-physical aspect of your life energy, you suddenly move to a new level of freedom (mukti) within and outside of yourself.
+The moment you learn to act with the non-physical aspect of your life energy, you suddenly move to a new level of freedom (Mukti) within and outside of yourself.

 How do you access the non-physical aspect of your life energy?
 The yogic practices, which involve postures, breath, attitudes of the mind, and energy activation, are all essentially oriented toward aligning the first three layers of the body: the physical, the mental, and the energetic (spiritual) body.
 It is only in aligning them that you find access to dimensions beyond the physical ― to the fundamental life energy itself.

-Sadhguru says, I have seen any number of people who start doing a simple kriya, and suddenly become so creative that they are able to achieve things that they never imagined possible in their lives.
+Sadhguru says I have seen any number of people who start doing a simple kriya, and suddenly become so creative that they can achieve things that they never imagined possible in their lives.
 This is simply because they loosened their karmic foundations a little.
-They shook up their life energies for a change, instead of being entangled with their physical processes of body, mind, emotions and energy.
+They shook up their life energies for a change, instead of being entangled with their physical processes of body, mind, emotions, and energy.
 This is something every human being can learn to do.

 Reference: Inner Engineering, A Yogi's guide to Joy, Sadhguru